 High water on the Lower Mississippi River continued to challenge mariners last week, with the Carrollton gage in New Orleans, La., hovering near the 17-foot flood stage, held there thanks… Read More

 On March 16, C&C Marine and Repair opened the doors to its new corporate office building in Belle Chasse, La.
-The new building is the latest addition to the company’s… Read More
+The new building is the latest addition to… Read More

-Bristol Harbor Group Inc. (BHGI) announced February 26 that the Vane Brothers Company has taken delivery of a BHGI-designed 403- by 74- by 32-foot, 80,000-barrel, double-hull oil tank barge.
-In… Read More
+The 80,000-barrel barge was designed by Bristol Harbor Group.
+Bristol Harbor Group Inc. (BHGI) announced February 26 that the Vane Brothers Company has taken delivery of a BHGI-designed… Read More

 This year’s recipients of Transportation Investment Generating Economic Recovery (TIGER) grants, announced last week, include three of special interest to Waterways Journal readers.
 The unique grant-giving program has proven to… Read More